corona-warn-app/cwa-documentation/event_registration.md

 ### Profiling of Venues

 The proposed solution publishes warnings on CDN.
 A warning consists of the GUID of a venue and a time interval.
-An adversary can collect these warnings and aggregate them to compile a list of venues with the most warnings (colloquially referred to as _most infectious venues_) or list of venues with their most recent warning.
+An adversary can collect these warnings and aggregate them to compile a list of venues with the most warnings (colloquially referred to as _most infectious venues_) or a list of venues with their most recent warning.

 This information is easy to collect, as warnings are publicly accessible and do not even required to make modifications to the CWA client.